-Daniel Rothner, left, seen here with Yeshiva University president Richard Joel, founded Areyvut to help students and teachers "maximize the Jewish values of tzedakah, tikkun olam and chesed." their first-born could use some guidance and got in touch with Areyvut.
+Daniel Rothner, left, seen here with Yeshiva University president Richard Joel, founded Areyvut to help students and teachers "maximize the Jewish values of tzedakah, tikkun olam and chesed."

 Rothner met with Helen to brainstorm her interests and talk about projects that might excite her.

-'I found it helpful because I really didn't know anything about it, and he gave me a lot of choices," said Helen, who is passionate about soccer, baseball, tennis and basketball.
+"I found it helpful because I really didn't know anything about it, and he gave me a lot of choices," said Helen, who is passionate about soccer, baseball, tennis and basketball.
 "We talked about sports, maybe doing something nice for children who can't play sports or don't have the money to play sports.
 The one thing I'm definitely going to do so far is organize a bike-a-thon, and anyone who wants to participate can participate."

-Helen is also interested in organizing visits to disadvantaged children in hospi- "I like helping people," she explained.
+Helen is also interested in organizing visits to disadvantaged children in hospitals.

+"I like helping people," she explained.

 "She doesn't just want to give money.
-She wants to hang out with people who are lower income and develop relationships with them," said Rothner.
-"The bike-a-thon, now that's cool.
+She wants to hang out with people who are lower income and develop relationships with them," said Rothner: "The bike-a-thon, now that's cool.
 There's no one else doing something comparable.
-She could just choose something off a list, but this is something that's really meaningful for her.'
-For information on Areyvut, call (212) 813-
+She could just choose something off a list, but this is something that's really meaningful for her."

+For information on Areyvut, call (212) 813-2950.